Martin Rackin: Producer

 Rackin teamed up with John Lee Mahin.
-Both men wrote and producer The Horse Soldiers (1959) and North to Alaska (1960).
+Both men wrote and produced The Horse Soldiers (1959) and North to Alaska (1960).

 Paramount

 In July 1960 Rackin was appointed supervisory chief of production at Paramount Studios, a position that had been vacant since Dan Hartman left in 1956.
 At the time Paramount were dominated by independent production units run by producers like Hal Wallis, George Seaton and Alfred Hitchcock.
 (All of whom would leave Paramount in the next few years.)
 It was thought Rackin's appointment might herald a return to the time when Paramount had more control over its productions.
 "We will make pictures that entertain", he said in August that year.

 In 1962 he announced the studio would make "international family entertainment".

 Post Paramount

 After leaving his position as head of Paramount, Rackin turned into an independent producer.
 He signed a contract to make movies with Fox in December 1964.

 His credits include Stagecoach (1966), Rough Night in Jericho (1967), The Great Sex War (1969), Two Mules for Sister Sara (1970) and The Revengers (1972).
 He also rewrote Two Mules.

 In October 1972 Rackin was appointed vice president at Brut Productions.
 He was to oversee two films there, Hang Up and Miss 1000 Spring Blossoms.

 Rackin set up a production company with Berle Adams.
 He was in London to set up a film when he died of a heart attack while sleeping at his room at the Grovesnor Hotel.
 He was survived by his wife Helen, a daughter and two grandchildren.